-Hybrid Quantum Mechanical/Molecular Mechanical (QM/MM) methods are nowadays well accepted for the simulations of chemical reactions in the condensed phase and enzymatic reactions. $^{1-8}$ However, applications of these methods are always hindered due to their notorious computational expense and complexity in domain partitioning.
-First, in order to determine the reaction mechanism, a long molecular dynamics simulation at ab initio levels is indispensable, from which confident statistical properties can be extracted.
-With a sub-fs time step for propagation, 10^6 to 10^9 steps of energy and force evaluations are required to reach a ns to μ s time scale.
+Hybrid Quantum Mechanical/Molecular Mechanical (QM/MM) methods are nowadays well accepted for the simulations of chemical reactions in condensed phases and enzymatic reactions.^{1-8} However, applications of these methods are always hindered by their steep computational expense and complexity in domain partitioning.
+First, in order to determine the reaction mechanism, a long molecular dynamics simulation at ab initio levels is needed, from which statistical properties can be extracted reliably.
+With a sub-fs time step for propagation.
+10^6 to 10^9 steps of energy and force evaluations are required to reach a ns to μ s time scale.
 Second, the size of the QM region matters.
 Defining the QM region is often based on chemical intuition and is a compromise between accuracy and efficiency.
-A small QM region may lead to systematically biased results.
-9-13 Last but not the least, the partitioning of the whole system into the QM and the MM regions is nontrivial, especially when solvent molecules are strongly involved in the reactions.
+A small QM region may lead to systematically biased results.9-13 Last but not the least, the partitioning of the whole system into the QM and the MM regions is nontrivial, especially when solvent molecules are strongly involved in the reactions.
 By including some of the solvent molecules near the solute molecule into the QM region can capture the quantum mechanical interaction between the solute and the solvent molecules.
-However, it brings another technical difficulty in maintaining dynamic continuity when the exchange of solvent molecules between the QM and the MM regions takes place, especially when an abrupt onthe-fly repartitioning scheme of the QM and MM regions is adopted.
-In order to solve this difficulty, various schemes of adaptive QM/MM methods have been proposed, 14-17 which can be categorized broadly into restrained QM/MM schemes 18-20 and adaptive QM/MM schemes. ^{21-28} In the former class of schemes, the solvent exchange between the QM and the MM regions is prevented by applying a restraining potential.
-However, the evolution of the system under study is no longer under a realistic Hamiltonian due to the introduction of this false restraint.
+However, it brings another technical difficulty in maintaining dynamic continuity when the exchange of solvent molecules between the QM and the MM regions takes place, especially when an abrupt on-the-fly repartitioning scheme of the QM and MM regions is adopted.
+In order to solve this difficulty, various schemes of adaptive QM/MM methods have been proposed,^{14-17} which can be categorized broadly into restrained QM/MM schemes $^{18-20}$ and adaptive QM/MM schemes. $^{21-28}$ In the former class of schemes, solvent exchange between the QM and the MM regions is prevented by applying a restraining potential.
+However, the evolution of the system under study is no longer under a realistic Hamiltonian due to the introduction of an artificial restraint.
 In the adaptive QM/MM scheme, an effective QM/MM potential is adopted by a weighted average of the potentials from multiple means of partitioning of the system with varying combinations of solute and solvent molecules.
 This may significantly increase the computational expense.